Operation 'Dark Winter' Resumes as Massive Russian Strikes Again Cripple Ukrainian Power Grid

 Isn’t cold, hard reality a beautiful thing?

-But the article adds one final caveat, that Trump is unlikely to simply leave Ukraine out in the cold
+But the article adds one final caveat, that Trump is unlikely to simply leave Ukraine out in the cold:

 Mike Pompeo, secretary of State in Trump’s first administration, is of the same opinion: “President Trump is not going to allow Vladimir Putin to roll through Ukraine,” he said Monday.
 “Withdrawing funding from the Ukrainians would result in that, and he will be told that by his entire team.
 It’s not his M.O. to allow that to happen.”

 It gets back to what we talked about last time: Trump loves to have his cake and eat it too.
 He would love to profit from both sides of the equation by satisfying Ukraine with arms so he doesn’t “look like a big loser” or betrayer, while at the same time, courting Russia for concessions and an armistice.
 But such “two-chair” tactics won’t work for now-hardline and maximalist Russia, and so the only question which remains is will Trump be angered once his ego is hurt by Putin’s snub, and thus try to ‘strongman’ himself into some escalation to upstage Russia?
-Or will he smartly concede the floor to Russia’s advantages and realize WWIII is not worth it for his grand capitalist revival dreams?
+Or will he smartly cede the floor to Russia’s advantages and realize WWIII is not worth it for his grand capitalist revival dreams?

 —